-Shares of the Fund are currently divided into four share classes - Investor Class, Class A, Class C, and Class I shares.
+Shares of each Fund are currently divided into four share classes - Investor Class, Class A, Class C, and Class I shares - with the exception of the ALPS Global Opportunity Fund, which has one additional share class - Class R.

-The assets received by each class of the Fund for the issue or sale of its shares and all income, earnings, profits, losses and proceeds therefrom, subject only to the rights of creditors, are allocated to, and constitute the underlying assets of, that class of the Fund.
+The assets received by each class of a Fund for the issue or sale of its shares and all income, earnings, profits, losses and proceeds therefrom, subject only to the rights of creditors, are allocated to, and constitute the underlying assets of, that class of the Fund.
 The underlying assets of each class of the Fund are segregated and are charged with the expenses with respect to that class of the Fund along with a share of the general expenses of the Fund and Trust.
 Any general expenses of the Fund that are not readily identifiable as belonging to a particular class of the Fund are allocated by or under the direction of the Trustees in such manner as they determine to be fair and equitable.